-Reports To: Executive Director Employed By: MEP Services FLSA Status: Exempt
+Reports To: School Leader Employed By: Partner Solutions

-Other Titles: Athletic Director, Child Care Director, Food Service Director, Summer School Program Director, Latchkey Site Director, Special Education Director, Director of Teacher Support Team ("TST"), Transportation Director, Health Coordinator, Information Technology ("IT") Network Coordinator, Facilities Supervisor, Lead Custodian, Title I Compliance Coordinator, Admissions Director, Enrollment Director, Lead Paraprofessional, School Start Up Project Manager, Dean of Administrative Services, Dean of Students, Dean of Academics, Director of School Learning
+Other Titles: Athletic Director, Child Care Director, Food Service Director, Summer School Program Director, Latchkey Site Director, Special Education Director, Special Education Supervisor, Special Education Coordinator, Director of Teacher Support Team ("TST"), Transportation Director, Health Coordinator, Information Technology ("IT"), Network Coordinator, Facilities Supervisor, Lead Custodian, Title I Compliance Coordinator, Admissions Director, Enrollment Director, Lead Paraprofessional, Leadership Team Member, School Start Up Project Manager, Dean of Administrative Services, Director of TST and Administrative Services, Dean of Students, Academic Coach, Director of School Learning, Behavior Intervention Specialist, Director of Compliance, Director of Student Development, Behavioral/Instructional Coach, Student Advocate, Dean of Teaching and Student Learning, Dean of Academic and Student Services, Director of Development & Marketing, Development/Special projects Coordinator, Director of Operations, Trauma Service Coordinator

-Employees of MEP Services are dedicated to the mission of student and Academy success.
+Employees of Partner Solutions are dedicated to the mission of student and Academy success.
 The employees understand and contribute to building a culture that is driven by a belief and a desire that every child deserves a high quality, safe and orderly school where students and families are held in the highest regard.
 In every location, every position supports one another, works collaboratively to solve problems, demonstrates a willingness to improve and aspires to play an integral role in fulfilling the goals of education reform.
-All employees work in collegial environments that prize innovation and a solution oriented frame of mind to meet and exceed the goals of MEP Services.
+All employees work in collegial environments that prize innovation and a solution oriented frame of mind to meet and exceed the goals of Partner Solutions.